Criminal Representation & Legal Aid

-2. The Means Test: this establishes whether or not the Applicant is eligible for legal aid based on their finances.
+2. The Means Test: this establishes whether or not the applicant is eligible for Legal Aid based on their finances.
 Things which are taken into consideration by the Legal Aid Agency are: income, marital status, dependants and expenditure.
 If you are in receipt of certain benefits you may automatically pass this test.
 Please contact us for further information.

-In order to process this request we will contact you and ask that you provide us with documentation or information such as national insurance numbers, proof of income and other relevant information require to support your application.
+In order to process this request we will contact you and ask that you provide us with documentation or information such as national insurance numbers, proof of income and other relevant information required to support your application.

 Very High-Cost Cases (VHCC)

 Crowley & Co Solicitors are fully accredited to undertake cases that are deemed “Very High Cost Cases” by the Legal Aid Agency.
 We have a proven track record in handling large scale and complex high cost cases that have involved allegations of a multi-million pound fraud against a government agency plus a criminal conspiracy to defraud insurance companies out of millions of pounds as a result of fictitious road traffic accidents under the label “crash for cash”.